 Took Leng How, aged 24, a vegetable packer at the wholesale centre was twice questioned by the police.
 He was Madam Huang's colleague and had previously shared a flat with her in Clementi.
-Took was also known to be friendly with the victim.
+Took was also known to be friendly with the victim.4

 Tan Yee Lin

-Chia, D. (2005, July, 29).
+6. Chia, D., & Low, C. L. (2005, July 28.)
 Took confessed 18 times.
-The New Paper.
-Retrieved October 12, 2009, from Factiva.
+The New Paper, p.
+5. Retrieved from NewspaperSG.

-Chia, D. (2005, October 11).
-Why not? say China neighbours.
-The New Paper.
-Retrieved October 12, 2009, from Factiva.
+12. Chia, D. (2005, October 10).
+Why not?
+The New Paper, p.
+2. Retrieved from NewspaperSG

-Chia, D. (2006, January 27).
-'I should not have asked him to surrender' The New Paper.
-Retrieved October 12, 2009, from Factiva.
+Chia, D. (2006, January 26).
+After appeal against death sentence fails, Took Leng How's dad says: 'I should not have asked him to surrender'.
+The New Paper, p.
+2. Retrieved from NewspaperSG.

-Chong, C K. (2005, August 27).
-Killing was done in 'calm and calculated manner' The Straits Times.
-Retrieved February 28, 2011, from NewspaperSG.
+Chong.
+C. K. (2005, August 27).
+Killing was done in 'calm and calculated manner'.
+The Straits Times, p.
+2. Retrieved from NewspaperSG.

 Ho, A. (2006, February 25).
 Huang Na verdict: The nose and the noose.
-The Straits Times.
-Retrieved February 28, 2011, from NewspaperSG.
+The Straits Times, p.
+12. Retrieved from NewspaperSG.